The International (2009 film): Themes

+Music

-Home Media
+Home media

-The International was released on DVD,Blu-Ray and UMD Video on June 9 2009 by Sony Pictures Home Entertainment.
+The International was released on DVD, Blu-ray and UMD Video on June 9, 2009, by Sony Pictures Home Entertainment.

 Reception

 Box office

 The International was first screened on 5 February 2009 at the 59th Berlin International Film Festival and was released in the United States and Canada on 13 February 2009.
 In a six-week run in America, it earned $25 million at the box office.
 It was released in Australia on 19 February and the United Kingdom on 27 February 2009.
 Its total theatrical earnings worldwide were $60,161,391.

 It was released in France under the title "L'Enquête" ("The Investigation") on 11 March 2009, it earned €264,054 during a three-week theatrical release.

-Reviewers called the film "topical" and "remarkably prescient", due to its release just after the financial crisis of 2007–08 during the start of the Great Recession.
+Reviewers called the film "topical" and "remarkably prescient", due to its release just after the 2008 financial crisis during the start of the Great Recession.
 The film was released on DVD and Blu-ray in the United States on 9 June 2009.
 It contains a digital copy for portable devices.